EddyBeaupre/Tronxy-XY2-Pro/README.md

 # Warning
 Use this walkthru at your own risk.
 No waranty whatsoever that this will work for you.
+This is a work in progress, things may and will change in the futur.

 # Pre-requisitions
 - This is only for the Tronxy XY-2 Pro, non-titan.